telekosmos/documentation/README.md

 * Integrates with GitHub to link directly from documentation to the code it refers to.
 * Customizable output: HTML, JSON, Markdown, and more

+> __Mind__ this is a fork of [documentation](https://github.com/documentationjs/documentation) and it is many commits behind... but you will have the change of getting your code embedded into your documentation using this fork via the -s option

+## (Very) quick start
+`git clone https://github.com/telekosmos/documentation.git && cd documentation`

+`npm install`

+In order to see how is the generated documentation along with the source code embedded:

+`./bin/documentation.js build test/test-sample.js -s -f html -o docs`

+The `docs` folder will be created automatically.

 ## Examples

 -   [HTML output with default template](http://documentation.js.org/html-example/)